erictraut/mypy_issues/tc_topics.md

 # Should Self be allowed in a ClassVar type declaration?

-# Should we deprecate @no_type_check?
-What does it mean in the age of language servers?

 # Should `sys.version < (3, 10, 2)` form (with three numbers in version tuple) be understood?
 Should `os.name === 'xxx'` be understood?

 # Spec says that NoReturn cannot appear anywhere other than return annotation; should be amended